kornsour/ecommerce-common/README.md

 # ecommerce-common

-Shared library for services of the ecommerce example application [here](github.com/kornsour/ecommerce-example)
+Shared library for services of the [ecommerce example application](github.com/kornsour/ecommerce-example)

 ## Dependencies